johngarcia9110/interest-calculator/README.md

 - run `yarn start` The application will automatically open in your browser.

 ## Running Tests
 Tests have been created using the prepacked jest library that comes along with Create-React-App.
-For now, there is only one item being tested, the "total" reducer.
+For now, there is only one item being tested, the "totalCost" reducer.
 This reducer contains the business logic for calculating the total + interest rate.
 - run `yarn test` to start the tests.

 ## Considerations